Connect with us

 Might Have To Pack Clothing

-• Beach Towel – if going anywhere with beaches.
+• Beach towel – if going anywhere with beaches.
 Can also be used instead of travel towel when staying in a place for a long time.

 • Winter clothing – destination specific.
 You may need to think much more carefully about the clothes you are packing if you are going to be travelling for long periods in cold climates.